ooliver1/minecat/README.md

 A Discord bot to connect with Minecraft!

+> *Note*
-This is currently the rewrite, pre-rewrite info and target can be found on the [SpigotMC page](https://tiny.one/minecat)
+> This is currently very early in a rewrite, pre-rewrite info and target can be found on the [SpigotMC page](https://tiny.one/minecat)